PetterS/curve_extraction/README.md

 This is a C++ library for computing shortest paths with higher-order properties like curvature and torsion taken into account.
-It implements the algorithms of our ICCV 2013 paper [1].
+It implements the algorithms of our ICCV 2013 paper [1] and PAMI 2015 paper [2].

 [![Build Status](https://travis-ci.org/PetterS/curve_extraction.png)](https://travis-ci.org/PetterS/curve_extraction)